 All personal securities transactions on behalf of Jefferies employees and employee-related accounts must be: i) executed in accounts maintained at Jefferies or at an approved broker; ii) pre-approved where required by Jefferies' policies and procedures, and iii) in compliance with all Jefferies policies and procedures, including without limitation, those regarding inside and proprietary information, information barriers, watch list and restricted list, holding periods and conflicts of interest.
+Generally, Analysts are not allowed to PA trade in companies that they cover, with limited exceptions.
 Jefferies employees are expected to devote their full time and efforts to serving Jefferies' interests and those of its clients.
 In addition, no person may use his or her position as a Jefferies employee, or information acquired during employment with Jefferies, to make personal investments that may create a conflict, or the appearance of a conflict, between the employee's personal interests and those of Jefferies or its clients.
 Absent an exception from the Compliance Department, Jefferies employees are not permitted to execute personal account transactions in securities that the employee trades or holds on behalf of Jefferies, in securities which are the subject of investment advice given by the employee (unless they are widely traded on a regulated market) or in issuers of securities for which the employee is handling a marketable customer order.
-Analysts are prohibited from trading in a manner inconsistent with their recommendation of a security and may not trade for a period of 30 days prior to and 5 days after publishing a research report on that security.
 Failure to comply with Jefferies' employee trading policy or procedures may be grounds for disciplinary action, including termination of employment.